Cost effective ways to keep warm this winter

 Your feet play an important role in regulating your body temperature.
 Keeping your feet warm can make a big difference to feeling warm whether you are inside or outside.

-As it gets colder, using an electric blanket or heated throw are alternatives to staying warm.
-Even though the cost of electricity has gone up, prices starting from £20 and the lowest running cost being roughly 2p an hour.
-These types of blankets could keep you warm for less than turning on the heating.
+As it gets colder, using an electric blanket or heated throw can be a cheaper alternative to putting the heating on.
+Prices for these blankets start from around £20 and the running cost are between 2p and 6p an hour.
+So even though the cost of electricity and gas has gone up, these types of blankets could keep you warm for less than turning on the heating.

-Alternatively, try out blankets with sleeves or hoods which are designed to keep you snug and warm.
+Alternatively, try out fleece or wool blankets with sleeves or hoods which are designed to keep you snug and warm.

 Keeping warm by the fire with a hot drink